TechLauncher Course Outline

 Reasonable requests for extensions, special consideration and accessibility will be considered with courteous regard to the due dates.
 If you have any concerns, please talk to your team members, tutors and convener (very) early.
 No leeway will be offered after due dates.

 Late submission of deliverables without an extension shall not be accepted.
-Your participation and completion of evaluation tasks determines the mark you receive for that task.
 A mark of zero will be awarded in case your work is not submitted on time.

 Feedback and Comments